javierip/parallel-processing-teaching-toolkit/04-GPU-accelerators/01-cuda/02-detect_devices_cmake/README.md

 ## About this example

-This example shows the CUDA platforms and devices in your PC.
+This example shows how to compile a CUDA program using CMake.

 ## Requirements